firefish111/dusk/README.md

 - `dusk upd` updates the package(s) provided.
 - `dusk inf` gets information about the given package(s) from the server.
 - `dusk ls` lists all installed packages.
-- *NOTE: IN ALPHA* `dusk find` finds packages containing the given parameters
+- *NOTE*: In ALPHA `dusk find` finds packages containing the given parameters
 ---

 ## Getting Started